Rajarshipc88/ME701_Rajarshi/README.md

 # ME701_Rajarshi
-This is new for me.
+This branch contains all the codes written in Julia for the Homework problems.